 Research has identified that increased parental involvement in a child’s education can raise achievement by 18%.

-We are currently at the beginning of our LPPA journey at DPS.
+We are currently part way through our LPPA journey at DPS.
 If you would like to become involved or would like more information, please contact the school office or send an email.
 Coming along to our Parent Action Group (PAG) meetings will be a great way of getting involved too.

 Progress so far

-We have had our initial visit from the school’s LPPA Adviser and will be shortly working on an agreed plan for achieving the Leading Parent Partnership Award within 12 months.
+We had our initial visit from the school’s LPPA Adviser back in October 2018 and, from this, we agreed on a plan for achieving the Leading Parent Partnership Award within 12 months.
 As part of our work towards achieving the award, we will be working closely with parents to forge even stronger home-school links.

 The new Parent Partnership Policy is attached below and is also on our policy page.